243 Tasting Notes

 I was an anxious child who didn’t like change, so when my parents flew across the country for my grandfather’s wedding and left us kids with my aunt and uncle, I was a nervous wreck.
 Our first night at their house was tough.
 I couldn’t sleep, so I got up and padded into the kitchen, where my aunt was puttering around.
 She could tell I was distressed and offered to make me a cup of tea.
 It was just Celestial Seasonings’ peppermint tea, but it was exactly what I needed.
 The tea itself, the comfort it represented, the ritual of making it… I was enchanted.
 I’ve loved tea ever since.

-I’m partial to strong, intense flavors and prefer loose-leaf to bagged, but I’m also no snob.
-I just know what I enjoy and like trying new blends.
+I’m partial to strong, intense flavors and prefer loose-leaf to bagged, but I also appreciate the convenience of bags and sachets.
 I mostly drink my tea straight but once in a blue moon I’ll add a little plant-based milk, generally oat.

 I live in Maryland, USA, with my partner, three dogs, and one cat, and I’m an editor at an animal welfare nonprofit.
 I use she/her pronouns.
 I’ve actually been a Steepster reader for years and years, but only started posting in late 2021. :)